 Once per fortnight, each class will have a times tables 'Badge Test' during maths lesson time.
 Children have to complete the questions aimed at their current times table, as well as questions from the range of times tables covered previously in a 2 $\frac{1}{2}$ minute period depending on the test.
 All questions must be answered correctly within this time limit to achieve their badge.
-Teachers will use their discretion in awarding a badge to a child who may be getting continuously high scores and in an oral 'quiz' shows that they have learnt their tables sufficiently (but for whatever reason are unable to score full marks).
-If children are close to achieving full marks after three attempts, teachers can use their discretion in awarding the badge, this includes children that have an correct instant recall of 1 or 2 incorrect answers.
+With the times tables badge test, (not including the number bonds test or x10 tables) if a child gets one or two incorrect for 2 consecutive weeks, the teacher will then conduct an oral 'quiz' to see if the pupil has learnt their tables sufficiently.
+The badge can then be awarded.
 Badges will be awarded in class and can be worn on school uniform or on coats/bags.
-If a child has been working hard, through intervention, to fill a gap of times tables from earlier year groups, they may be given the test appropriate to that tables and receive the corresponding badge.
+The bronze, silver, gold and platinum tests require full marks before moving on to the next level.